Termites (and white ants)

 Many of our customers like to know a little more information about termites, after all, it's important to "know your enemy"!
 Hopefully this information will help you pick up the signs of early termite activity and give you an understanding of the common termites on the Gold Coast and the challenges pest professionals face in controlling these species.

 What are termites?

 Termites are "social insects" living in colonies that can contain up to a million individuals (depending on the species).
 There are different "castes" within the colony looking after the different roles of the colony.
-The termite queen lays the eggs, there are larvae, worker termites care for the larvae and carry out the foraging, specialised soldier termites protect the colony and reproductive termites are the new kings and queens which fly off to start new colonies.
+The termite queen lays the eggs, worker termites care for the larvae and carry out the foraging, specialised soldier termites protect the colony, and reproductive termites are the new kings and queens who fly off to start new colonies.